SVJLucas/TrainingSmallVisionLanguageModels/README.md

   <img width="700" alt="Architecture" src="https://github.com/user-attachments/assets/43b201d3-b1ee-402d-9a4a-2a6f66c2476d">
 </p>

 In comparison, models like LLaVA[6] and PaLI[7] adopt a more versatile approach, leveraging pretrained backbones to align visual and textual modalities for a wide range of tasks.
-LLaVA[6] integrates CLIP[8] and Vicuna[9] with a simple linear projection for efficient resource utilization, while PaLI combines ViT and mT5 models also via linear transformation.
-PaliGemma follows a similar strategy with multimodal pretraining and high-resolution.
+LLaVA[6] integrates CLIP[8] and Vicuna[9] with a simple linear projection for efficient resource utilization, while PaLI combines Vision Transformers (ViT)[10] and mT5[11] models also via linear transformation for the same reason.
+Since MODA is a small model, the use of non-linearity does not impact resource utilization significantly.
 MODA’s non-linear projection method provides a distinct advantage in capturing intricate visual details, enhancing its performance in generating accurate and detailed descriptions compared to the linear projections used by other models.

 ### Training

 The training of the MODA model aims to optimize its ability to generate detailed descriptions of fashion items by effectively integrating visual and textual data.
-The process starts with the FashionCLIP[1] model, which processes the input image to generate an embedding.
+The process starts with the FashionCLIP[17] model, which processes the input image to generate an embedding.
 This embedding is then projected to a suitable size through a non-linear projection layer, enhancing its representation quality.
-Simultaneously, the OPT[3] tokenizer converts the text description (image label) into token embeddings.
-These image and text embeddings are combined into a sequence and fed into the OPT-125M[3] model, a pre-trained transformer, to predict the next token in the sequence.
+Simultaneously, the OPT[18] tokenizer converts the text description (image label) into token embeddings.
+These image and text embeddings are combined into a sequence and fed into the OPT-125M[18] model, a pre-trained transformer, to predict the next token in the sequence.
 Then, the model's prediction performance is evaluated using the CrossEntropy loss function.

 <p align="center">
   <img width="1000" alt="Training Scheme" src="https://github.com/user-attachments/assets/9f846bb8-13c5-413b-8de6-7e05677879ae">
 </p>

-The training process employs the AdamW optimizer with a learning rate of 1e-3, and the learning rate is adjusted using a StepLR scheduler.
-During training, similar to LLaVA, the FashionCLIP[1] encoder had its parameters frozen, and only the non-linear projection and the language model were trained.
+The training process uses the AdamW[19] optimizer, which starts with a learning rate of 1e-3.
+To ensure the training is efficient, the learning rate is periodically reduced, dropping by a fixed percentage at regular intervals.
+During training, similar to LLaVA[6], the FashionCLIP[17] encoder had its parameters frozen, and only the non-linear projection and the language model were trained.
 The model is trained for 20 epochs, taking 1 hour and 44 minutes to train on a Google Colab A100, with gradient accumulation and periodic model saving to ensure stability and performance.

 <p align="center">
   <img width="700" alt="Training Chart" src="https://github.com/user-attachments/assets/85813aac-d8a0-4c7e-9ef9-fb81f5f62b3d">